Fall Festivities in Ocala/Marion County, Florida

-For those looking for a fun autumn weekend activity, Timberline Farm’s Fall Festival and Pumpkin Patch has something for everyone.
-In addition to winding through their traditional corn maze, visitors can also enjoy carnival games, pumpkin patches, pony rides, music, food and drinks and so much more.
-The Pumpkin Patch and Fall Festival is open Friday through Sunday, Oct.
-2 – Nov.1, 2020 at 3200 SE 115th Street in Belleview.
-For more information, visit TimberlineFarm.net.
-Click here to explore our other great pumpkin patches in the destination.
+Looking for a fun autumn weekend activity?
+Timberline Farm’s Pumpkin Patch and Fall Festival has something for everyone.
+In addition to a fantastic corn maze experience, visitors can also enjoy carnival games, a pumpkin patch, pony rides, music, food, drink and so much more.
+Admission is $8 for adults and $6 for students.
+The Pumpkin Patch and Fall Festival is open Friday through Sunday, every weekend in October, at 3200 SE 115th Street in Belleview.
+For more information, visit TimberlineFarm.net

 Old Florida Cracker Craft Show & Thanksgiving Festival

 On Oct.
 30, Harbison Farm Cattle & Produce will be hosting their annual Old Florida Cracker Show & Thanksgiving Festival.
 The festival will include a large craft show and activities for the kids, including a costume contest; southern BBQ, sweet corn and more delicious food vendors; and to top it all off, a pie and cake contest!
 Admission is free!
 Harbison Farm is located at 4696 NE CR 329, Anthony, FL 32617.

 Travel back in time at the McIntosh 1890’s Festival celebration held on Nov.
 6th from 8 a.m. to 4 p.m.
 Discover the area’s rich history while walking down tree-lined streets filled with unique vendors, music, face painting and great food.
 McIntosh is located in northern Marion County, on Highway 441.

 Visit FriendsofMcintosh.org for more information about the quaint town.
 For vendor information, call (352) 591-4038